LukasWoodtli/WebPage/pelican/content/concepts_of_object_oriented_programming.md

 ### Type Checking

+Type checking prevents certain errors in programm.

+When happens the type checking?

+- Static: Compile time
+- Dynamic: Run time

 #### Static Type Checking

 - Types of variables and methods are declared explicitly or inferred
 - Types of expressions can be derived from the types of their constituents
-- Type rules are used at compile time to check whether a program is correctly typed
+- Type rules are used at *compile time* to check whether a program is correctly typed

 > A programming language is called type-safe if its design prevents type errors

+Pros:

+- Static safety
+- Readability (type annotations are a good documentation)
+- Efficiency

 #### Dynamic Type Checking

-- Variables, methods, and expressions of a program are typically not typed
+- Variables, methods, and expressions of a program are typically not typed (types not declared)
 - Every object and value has a type
-- Run-time system checks that operations are applied to expected arguments
+- *Run-time system checks* that operations are applied to expected arguments
-- Static languages need to performe some checks dynamically at run-time (i.e type-casting)
+- Also static languages need to performe some checks dynamically at run-time (i.e type-casting)
+- Dynamic languages are usually more expressive (no type annotations)

+Pros:

+- Expressiveness
+- Low overhead (no type annotations)
+- Much simpler

 ### Overview of Type Systems in OO-Languages